bktech2021/esp-adblock/README.md

 # esp-adblock
 Host blocker for ESP8266 board.
+Uses [rufbi's modified files](https://github.com/rubfi/esphole)
 # Installation
 Open up main.ino in Arduino and upload the sketch.
 Change SSID and PASS to your credentials.